louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### Pink edematous papules and plaques of the trunk and extremities [^10940262].
 JAAD Case Reports (2021).
 Medium credibility.

 A 72-year-old man presented to our outpatient dermatology clinic in San Diego, California, complaining of a 3-month progressive asymptomatic rash that began appearing on his left leg (Fig 1) and spread to involve his right leg, trunk, face, and upper extremities (Fig 2).
 History was notable for remote travel to Mexico and the Philippines.
 The patient was born in the Philippines and moved to the United States 30 years ago.
 The review of systems was negative for weight loss, night sweats, cough, fever, shortness of breath, skin pain, or sensory changes to the involved skin.
 Past medical history was unremarkable.
 No new medications were started prior to the onset of the rash.
 Physical examination noted numerous edematous pink papules and plaques of the trunk, face, arms, and legs.
 Histopathologic examination of a skin biopsy specimen showed extensive granulomatous dermal inflammation (Fig 3).

 ---

-### Viral rash (...) [^4d7c6919]. publications.aap.org (2025).
+### Viral rash… [^4d7c6919]. publications.aap.org (2025).
 Medium credibility.

 Subjects: Skin
-- Widespread Symptoms Author: Barton Schmitt MD, FAAP Copyright 2000-2023 Schmitt Pediatric Guidelines LLC Disclaimer: This health information is for educational purposes only.
+- Widespread Symptoms Author: Barton Schmitt MD, FAAP Copyright 2000–2023 Schmitt Pediatric Guidelines LLC Disclaimer: This health information is for educational purposes only.
 You the reader assume full responsibility for how you choose to use it.
 The information contained in this handout should not be used as a substitute for the medical care and advice of your pediatrician.
 Listing of any resources does not imply an endorsement.

 ---

 ### Diffuse pustules overlying brightly erythematous plaques in skin of color [^ecb0974f].
 JAAD Case Reports (2025).
 Medium credibility.

 Question 1: What is the most likely diagnosis?
 A. Miliaria pustulosa
 B. Bacterial folliculitis
 C. Acute generalized exanthematous pustulosis (AGEP)
 D. Toxic epidermal necrolysis/Stevens-Johnson syndrome
 E. Drug rash with eosinophilia and systemic symptoms

 Answers:
 A. Miliaria pustulosa – Incorrect.
 Although miliaria pustulosa can present with pinpoint pustules overlying erythematous patches or plaques, miliaria pustulosa often favors flexural, intertriginous areas; in contrast, this patient presented with a much more diffuse eruption covering the neck, trunk, and extremities with no clear predilection for areas prone to occlusion and hyperhidrosis.
 Furthermore, the patient did not report intense pruritus or stinging characteristic of miliaria pustulosa.
 B. Bacterial folliculitis – Incorrect.
 Bacterial folliculitis presents with isolated, follicular-based papules or pustules, which is inconsistent with the clustered, nonfollicular pustules observed in this patient.
 Furthermore, the negative wound culture decreases likelihood of a bacterial etiology.
 C. Acute generalized exanthematous pustulosis (AGEP) – Correct.
-AGEP is a rare pustular severe cutaneous adverse reaction classically triggered by beta-lactam antibiotics, including amoxicillin-clavulanic acid, which the patient had taken 3 days before eruption’s onset.
+AGEP is a rare pustular severe cutaneous adverse reaction classically triggered by beta-lactam antibiotics, including amoxicillin-clavulanic acid, which the patient had taken 3 days before eruption's onset.
 The timeline of the rash and fever, the eruption of small, nonfollicular pustules overlying erythematous plaques, the lack of mucosal involvement, the neutrophilia on laboratory, and the spongiosis with papillary edema on pathology are characteristic of AGEP.
 D. Toxic epidermal necrolysis/Stevens-Johnson syndrome – Incorrect.
 Toxic epidermal necrolysis/Stevens-Johnson syndrome is characterized by targetoid lesions, bullae formation, full-thickness epidermal necrosis, and mucosal and ocular involvement, which were not seen in this patient.
 E. Drug rash with eosinophilia and systemic symptoms – Incorrect.
 Pustules are rarely observed in DRESS.
 Although the patient had autoimmune hepatitis at baseline, she did not have new or worsening internal organ involvement as is commonly observed in DRESS.
 In terms of timeline, symptoms of DRESS typically develop 2 to 8 weeks after initiation of the offending drug, in contrast to the acute onset in this patient.

 ---

-### Cutaneous manifestations in patients with mastocytosis: consensus report of the European competence network on mastocytosis ; the American Academy of Allergy, Asthma&Immunology ; and the European academy of allergology and clinical immunology [^06a897cd].
+### Cutaneous manifestations in patients with mastocytosis: consensus report of the European competence network on mastocytosis; the American Academy of Allergy, Asthma&Immunology; and the European academy of allergology and clinical immunology [^06a897cd].
 The Journal of Allergy and Clinical Immunology (2016).
 Medium credibility.

-Adult-onset maculopapular cutaneous mastocytosis—age at onset and lesion burden: Most adult patients develop mastocytosis between 20 to 35 years of age, and in some cases the first lesions even appear after the age of 65 to 70 years; lesion counts vary widely from fewer than 10 lesions to almost universal coverage, lesions often start on the thigh, axilla, or lower trunk then spread over several years, and facial skin is typically spared.
+Adult-onset maculopapular cutaneous mastocytosis — age at onset and lesion burden: Most adult patients develop mastocytosis between 20 to 35 years of age, and in some cases the first lesions even appear after the age of 65 to 70 years; lesion counts vary widely from fewer than 10 lesions to almost universal coverage, lesions often start on the thigh, axilla, or lower trunk then spread over several years, and facial skin is typically spared.

 ---

 ### Acute pruritic eruption [^be1b7ae5].
 JAAD Case Reports (2024).
 Medium credibility.

 Question 1: What is the most likely clinical diagnosis?
 A. Allergic contact dermatitis
 B. Herpes simplex virus (HSV)-1 infection
 C. Primary varicella-zoster virus (pVZV) infection
 D. Coxsackie A infection
 E. Herpes zoster infection

 Answers:
 A. Allergic contact dermatitis – Incorrect.
-This is less likely considering the patient’s clinical history, rapid progression of her rash, and presence of scattered vesicles.
+This is less likely considering the patient's clinical history, rapid progression of her rash, and presence of scattered vesicles.
 In addition, she denied exposure to new personal care products.
 B. Herpes simplex virus (HSV)-1 infection – Incorrect.
 While HSV-1 is a consideration for vesicular eruptions, it tends to be more localized and presents more classically as herpes labialis or herpes gingivostomatitis rather than a generalized eruption.
 C. Primary varicella-zoster virus (pVZV) infection – Correct.
 The clinical history and acute onset are most consistent with an infection.
 Despite the absence of overt viral cytopathic changes (multinucleation, nuclear margination, chromatin molding) on pathology, follicular necrosis was noted – a feature of herpes virus infection.
-Thus, the clinical picture was most consistent with pVZV infection.A swab of an unroofed vesicle for viral polymerase chain reaction and VZV stain on pathology confirmed this diagnosis.
+Thus, the clinical picture was most consistent with pVZV infection.
+A swab of an unroofed vesicle for viral polymerase chain reaction and VZV stain on pathology confirmed this diagnosis.
 D. Coxsackie A infection – Incorrect.
 While hand, foot, mouth disease can present with a similar eruption, this patient exhibited no oral, hand, foot, buttock, or scalp lesions, making this differential diagnosis less likely.
 Further, the exanthem of hand, foot, mouth disease is not pruritic.
 E. Herpes zoster infection – Incorrect.
 While herpes zoster is a reactivation of the latent VZV, this typically presents with a dermatomal, unilateral vesicular eruption associated with pain, including sensations of burning and tingling.